madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 ---
 title: The essence of Datalog
 postType: Technical
-inWhich: we implement the Datalog programming language and discuss its semantics in not many lines of Haskell code.
+inWhich: we implement a simple Datalog engine in not many lines of Haskell and discuss its semantics.
 published: true
 ---

 Datalog is arguably the simplest logic programming language there is.
-Depending on your background you can see it as a declarative SQL or a Prolog wih manners.
+Depending on your background, you can see it as a declarative SQL or a Prolog wih manners.
+It has recently become popular among people who analyse programs at scale.
-It has very simple and clean semantics, so it doesn't take many lines of Haskell to produce an (inefficient) implementation.
-Hopefully, this post should give you some feel for logic programming and relational programming and also demonstrate that λ-calculus is not the only language you can implement elegantly in Haskell.
+Semantically, it is simple and clean, so it doesn't take many lines of Haskell to produce an (inefficient) implementation.
+Hopefully, this post should give you some feel for logic programming and relational programming and also demonstrate that λ-calculus is not the only language you can implement with ease in Haskell.

+We start by explaining a simple program and then implement an evaluator for it.
+Along with the implementation, we give a lightweight discussion of semantic concerns, in particular about its termination.
+Later, we try quenching the thirst for efficiency a little by giving some avenues for optimisation and conclude with where to go next for those interested.
+There is a copy of the full implementation at the end of the post.

 ## A crash course in logic programming